gmengusthk/arxiv_daily/README.md

 ## Features

-- Automatically fetches Computer Vision papers from arXiv(modify the query="cat:cs.CV" in arxiv.Search for other categories)
+- Automatically fetches Computer Vision papers from arXiv (modify the query="cat:cs.CV" in arxiv.Search for other categories)
 - Uses AI to analyze papers and identify relevant ones based on your research topics
+- Extracts main technical contributions from paper abstracts
 - Groups papers by research topics for better organization
 - Provides detailed analysis of each paper's relevance to your research interests
 - Generates a comprehensive markdown report with topic distribution